 Gaining experience in a particular field can be tough, especially if you are changing occupations, or are fresh out of college or university with no experience under your belt.
-Volunteering can be a good way to gain some experience and build up your CV.
+Volunteering can be a good way to gain some experience, build up your CV and develop your career.
 Whether you’re applying for volunteer work at a charitable organisation or an industry related company, it’s important to treat your application for a volunteer position the same as you would a paid position.

 Read on to find out what should you include in your cover letter for volunteering, from formatting to relevant information.